ptejerina/NNCalderon/README.md

 ---

 ## Repository Structure
-``

 master/
 │
 ├── `Data_generation.ipynb`
-│   Notebook for generating synthetic Dirichlet-to-Neumann (DtN) datasets for a given ground truth conductivity (to be chosen - multiple options used in the paper are present).
-│   Uses the `fdm_forward_solver.py` file: Finite-difference forward solver used to simulate boundary measurements and generate synthetic training data.
+│   Notebook for generating synthetic Dirichlet-to-Neumann (DtN) datasets │   for a chosen ground-truth conductivity (multiple examples used in the │   paper are included).
+It uses `fdm_forward_solver.py`, a finite-difference │   forward solver that simulates boundary measurements and generates the │   corresponding synthetic training data.
 │
 ├── `NNCalderon_rutine.py`
-│   Core implementation of the PINN framework, including │   - neural network architectures,
+│   Core implementation of the PINN framework, including neural network │   architectures, Fourier Feature Encoding (FFE), loss functions, dataset │   utilities, the training class, and visualization routines.
-│   - Fourier Feature Encoding,
-│   - loss functions,
-│   - dataset utilities,
-│   - training class,
-│   - visualization utilities.
-│
 │
 └── `NNCalderon_TRAIN.py`
     Example training script demonstrating how to configure and train the